 After two appointments without cancelling, the career coach will send an email to the student that the student is unable to schedule an appointment with an advisor for the remainder of the semester.
 After the 2nd missed appointment, the student will only be allowed to seek assistance via email from their career coach or receive assistance during drop-in hours for the remainder of the semester.

-If you no show for an on-campus interview, mock interview, and/or Career Trek, or if you cancel your registration within 48 hours of the event, the University Career Center will restrict your access to Hire-A-Niner by blocking* your account.
-The University Career Center takes no shows and last minute cancelations very seriously.
-For organizations to participate in recruitment and/or career development events, professionals give up their client-facing time to come and meet with UNC Charlotte students.
+If you no-show or cancel your registration within 48 hours of an on-campus or virtual interview, the University Career Center will restrict your access to Hire-A-Niner by blocking* your account.
+The University Career Center takes no-shows and last-minute cancelations very seriously.
+For organizations to participate in recruitment events, professionals give up their client-facing time to meet with UNC Charlotte students.
 This time translates into money for the organization and the professional.
-If you no show for an on-campus interview, mock interview, and/or Career Trek, you demonstrate a disrespect for the organization and professional’s time.
+If you no-show for an interview, you demonstrate disrespect for the organization and professional’s time.

 All no-show actions also directly affect the rest of the UNC Charlotte community.
 First, a classmate interested in connecting with the host company/organization could have filled the no-show time slot.
 Second, no-show actions directly influence UNC Charlotte’s reputation with an organization.
 The last thing that we want is for professionals and organizations to leave campus with an unfavorable impression of UNC Charlotte students.

-If your account has been blocked due to your no-show or last minute cancelation (within 48 hours of the event), you can regain access to your account and University Career Center events, job postings and on-campus interviews by writing a letter of apology within 5 business days of your missed interview/mock interview/Career Trek.
-Review your letter for errors and choose the appropriate recipient associated with the event you missed:
+If your account has been blocked due to your no-show or last-minute cancelation, you can regain access to your account and University Career Center events, job postings and interviews by writing a letter of apology within 5 business days of your missed interview.
+Review your letter for errors and send to email@example.com.